TosbackCgusBridge-Bot/CGUs-versions/Indeed/Privacy Policy.md

 Google Ads Settings

-Third party intercom-session-pn6o23fv Used by Intercom.io to allow users to ask customer service questions in real time 1 week Intercom.io opt-out Third party UIDR Used by Scorecardresearch.com to measure user volume 2 years Scorecardresearch.com opt-out Third party mkto.trk Used by Marketo to measure ad campaign effectiveness by linking visitor behavior to an email recipient 2 years Marketo opt-out Third party TS01d65e80 Used by f5 networks to maintain the performance, capacity, and reliability of our Website Current session f5 Networks opt-out
+Third party intercom-session-pn6o23fv Used by Intercom.io to allow users to ask customer service questions in real time 1 week Intercom.io opt-out Third party UIDR Used by Scorecardresearch.com to measure user volume 2 years Scorecardresearch.com opt-out Third party mkto.trk Used by Marketo to measure ad campaign effectiveness by linking visitor behavior to an email recipient 2 years Marketo opt-out Third party TS01d65e80 Used by f5 networks to maintain the performance, capacity, and reliability of our Website Current session f5 Networks opt-out Third party hjClosedSurveyInvites This cookie is set once a visitor interacts with a Survey invitation modal pop-up.
+It is used to ensure that the same invite does not reappear if it has already been shown.
+1 year Hotjar opt-out

 **Changes To Our Cookie Policy**